 - F.8.5.1 The attachment of the Impact Attenuator to the Anti Intrusion Plate must be documented in the SES submission. - F.8.5.2 The accepted methods of attachment are: - a.
-Welding - The welds may be continuous or interrupted. - If interrupted, the weld/space ratio must be at least 1:1 - All weld lengths must be greater than 25 mm

-- b.
-Bolted joints - Using no less than four 8 mm or 5/16" minimum diameter Critical Fasteners, T.8.2 - The distance between any two bolt centers must be at least 50 mm. - Foam IA must not be solely attached by the bolted method. - c.
+Welding - The welds may be continuous or interrupted. - If interrupted, the weld/space ratio must be 1:1 or greater - All weld lengths must be greater than 25 mm - b.
+Bolted joints - Using no less than four 8 mm or 5/16" minimum diameter Critical Fasteners, T.8.2 - The distance between any two bolt centers must be 50 mm minimum. - Foam IA must not be solely attached by the bolted method. - c.
 Structural adhesive